Overview of Working at Camp Cooper

 Wages and Work Schedule

-Staff returning for their second year will receive a £500 bonus, and staff returning for their third year or beyond will receive £750.
+Staff who have worked at Camp Cooper before will receive £150 extra.
 However, this will come with extra responsibilities such as; having the ability to hit the ground running, be an outstanding role model and mentor to new staff, act as a solo counsellor if needed and have the ability to perform at the highest level for the entire summer Staff returning for their third year and beyond will also be expected to run training sessions during staff training and be a source of knowledge and inspiration for new staff.

 We know how important it is to recharge and take care of yourself.
 We work hard to give staff as much time off as our programming will allow.
-Camp Cooper is run on two-week session schedules and staff get 2 days off during each 2-week session (usually 2 days in a row).
+Camp Cooper is run on two-week session schedules and staff get 2 days off during each 2-week session.
 Staff also get a day off at the end of each session.
 We will try to accommodate as many time-off requests as possible and we always accommodate special time-off requests such as for weddings and graduations.

 We encourage staff to make the most out of their summer working by going on as many adventures as possible on their time off.
 We can point you in the right direction regarding places to explore or adventures to be had in the local area.